wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/create-model-driven/includes/2-exercise.md

-In this exercise, we'll add the other tables we created in prior modules (insert packaging note/file here).
+In this exercise, we'll add the other tables we created in prior modules.

+>[!NOTE]
+> If you haven't completed the previous modules within this learning path, download the [packaging files](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/tree/master/power-apps/create-model-driven-app).
+These files contain the completed work on the Accident Tracking app thus far.

-1. Navigate back to your browser tab with the App Designer open to continue where we left off in the previous section.
-If you've closed the App Designer browser tab, navigate to [make.powerapps.com](https://make.powerapps.com/?azure-portal=true) and under **Apps**, find our **Employee Tracking Application**.
+1. Navigate back to your browser tab with the app designer open to continue where we left off in the previous section.
+If you've closed the app designer browser tab, navigate to [make.powerapps.com](https://make.powerapps.com/?azure-portal=true) and under **Apps**, find our **Employee Tracking Application**.
 Select the three dots and then **Edit**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the App Designer with the menu next to Accident Tracking Application expanded and the edit option highlighted.](../media/edit.png)](../media/edit.png#lightbox)